liuzhuang13/DenseNet/README.md

 ### Memory efficient implementation (newly added feature on June 6, 2017)
 There is an option *-optMemory* which is very useful for reducing GPU memory footprint when training a DenseNet.
 By default, the value is set to 2, which activates the *shareGradInput* function (with small modifications from [here](https://github.com/facebook/fb.resnet.torch/blob/master/models/init.lua#L102)).
 There are two extreme memory efficient modes (*-optMemory 3* or *-optMemory 4*) which use a customized densely connected layer.
 With *-optMemory 4*, the largest 190-layer DenseNet-BC on CIFAR can be trained on a single NVIDIA TitanX GPU (uses 8.3G of 12G) instead of fully using four GPUs with the standard (recursive concatenation) implementation .

-More details about the memory efficient implementation are discusses [here](https://github.com/liuzhuang13/DenseNet/tree/master/models).
+More details about the memory efficient implementation are discussed [here](https://github.com/liuzhuang13/DenseNet/tree/master/models).

 ## Results on CIFAR